128technology/docs/docs/cli_reference.md

 ## `restore prompt`

-Reset the PCLI prompt to the factory default
+Restore the PCLI prompt to the factory default.

 #### Usage